LaMarseillaise/Constitution-3/Constitution-3.md

 # Article II - The Executive

+## Section 1: Executive Councils

+Each executive domain shall be governed by an Executive Council of fixed size, elected by the House of Representatives using Reweighted Range Voting.
+Elections for councils of the same size shall occur in separate years.
+No individual may serve more than 12 years in total across all executive councils.
+Council terms shall begin on July 4.

+## Section 2: Function of Executive Councils

+Councils shall normally make decisions by majority vote.
+Every six months, each Council shall choose one member to be Chief Executive, who may act unilaterally in time-sensitive matters.
+Decisions of the Chief Executive may be overridden by Council majority review.
+The Chief Executive does not vote in normal proceedings except to break ties.
+Each member of a Council shall serve one six-month term as Chief Executive during the Council's full term.

-## Section 1: Council Structure and Term Allocation
+## Section 3: Council Structure and Term Allocation

 Executive Councils shall be organized into 12 departments.
 Each council has a fixed number of members and a staggered term structure as follows:

-- 3 Councils with 6 members, each serving 3-year terms:
+Councils of 6, serving 3-year terms

 - Foreign Affairs
 - Foreign Trade
 - Foreign Intelligence

-- 4 Councils with 8 members, each serving 4-year terms:
+Councils of 8, serving 4-year terms

 - Federal Medicine
 - Federal Military
 - Federal Attorneys
 - Federal Police

-- 5 Councils with 10 members, each serving 5-year terms:
+Councils of 10, serving 5-year terms

 - Internal Revenue
 - Human Development
 - Federal Reserve
 - Public Works
 - Natural Resources

-Elections for councils of the same size shall occur in separate years.
-No individual may serve more than 12 years in total across all executive councils.

-## Section 2: Executive Councils

-Each executive domain shall be governed by an Executive Council of fixed size, elected by the House of Representatives via STV.

-## Section 3: Function of Executive Councils

-- Councils make decisions by majority vote.
-- Every six months, each Council elects one member as Chief Executive.
-- The Chief Executive may act unilaterally in time-sensitive matters but may be overridden by Council majority review.
-- The Chief Executive does not vote in normal proceedings except to break ties.
-- Each member must serve exactly one six-month term as Chief Executive during the Council’s full term.

-## Section 4: Presidential Role
+## Section 4: President

-- The President is elected by popular ranked-choice vote every four years (years where year modulo 4 equals 1).
-- The President shall serve as national representative, convener of Executive Councils, and liaison to the public.
+A President shall be elected by popular ranked-choice vote in each year where year modulo four equals one.
+The President shall serve as national representative, convener of Executive Councils, and liaison to the public.

-- The President may summon a Convocation of the Executive Councils, consisting of either:
+The President may summon a Convocation of the Executive Councils, consisting of either:

 (a) the Chief Executive from each Council, or
-  (b) the full membership of one or more Councils, for the purpose of strategic consultation, public communication, or national coordination.
+(b) the full membership of one or more Councils,

+for the purpose of strategic consultation, public communication, or national coordination.
 Attendance is voluntary.

-- The President may cast tie-breaking votes in the Senate and initiate national referenda or forums.
+The President may cast tie-breaking votes in the Senate and initiate national referenda or forums.

-## Section 5: Use of Force and WMDs

-- No deployment of military forces in hostilities shall occur without Congressional authorization, except for defense against imminent attack, lasting no longer than 10 days without approval.
-- Use of weapons of mass destruction must be authorized in writing by at least three Chiefs, including the Chief of the Military or Chief of Foreign Affairs, and reported to Congress within 24 hours.
-- Private ownership or manufacture of weapons of mass destruction is prohibited.

-## Section 6: Inspectors General of the Executive
+## Section 5: Inspectors General

 For each Executive Department, there shall be an Inspector nominated by the President and confirmed by the Senate to serve as a constitutional monitor.
-Inspectors shall serve staggered six-year terms and may be removed by Senate supermajority or judicial conviction.
+Inspectors shall serve staggered six-year terms, beginning on July 4, and may be removed by Senate supermajority or judicial conviction.

 The Inspector shall investigate suspected violations of law or this Constitution by Council members, including misconduct or inaction, and may initiate prosecution before the Ethics Tribunal or recommend impeachment proceedings to the Senate.
-Inspectors operate under the authority of the President, who may direct them to initiate an investigation.
+Inspectors shall operate under the authority of the President, who may direct them to initiate an investigation.

+## Section 6: Use of Force and WMDs

+No deployment of military forces in hostilities shall occur without Congressional authorization, except for defense against imminent attack, and only without approval if Congress cannot be timely convened.

+Use of weapons of mass destruction must be authorized by at least three Chief Executives, to include the Chief of the Military or Chief of Foreign Affairs, and reported to Congress within 24 hours.

+Private ownership or manufacture of weapons of mass destruction is prohibited.

 # Article III - The Judiciary